Moslemi/sandbox/my_fastai_progress/lesson_3/README.md

 #### Tips:

-   1. Progressive resizing - we should deliberately make a lot of smaller datasets to step up from in tuning, because you can train much faster, it generalizes better (CV technic).
+   1. **Progressive resizing** - we should deliberately make a lot of smaller datasets to step up from in tuning, because you can train much faster, it generalizes better (CV technic).
-   2. U-Net - better than CNN for segmentation problems.
+   2. **U-Net** - better than CNN for segmentation problems.
-   3. Correctly classified pixels / total number of pixels - accuracy mean for pixel wise segmentation.
+   3. Correctly classified pixels / total number of pixels - **accuracy mean for pixel wise segmentation**.
-   4. Mixed precision training - it'll work about twice as fast as otherwise than casual approach, because it will use less GPU RAM.
+   4. **Mixed precision training** - it'll work about twice as fast as otherwise than casual approach, because it will use less GPU RAM.
 But you must have latest GPU for example RTX 2080 Ti from NVIDIA with latest drivers.
-   5. Tokenization - it takes those words and converts them into a standard form of tokens (NLP technic).
+   5. **Tokenization** - it takes those words and converts them into a standard form of tokens (NLP technic).
-   6. Numericalization - take a complete unique list of all of the possible tokens (NLP technic).
+   6. **Numericalization** - take a complete unique list of all of the possible tokens (NLP technic).
-   7. If you’re using a pretrained model you need to use the same stats it was trained with.
+   7. If you’re using a pretrained model you need to use the same **stats** it was trained with.

 #### Other resources: